AppsFlyerSDK/appsflyer-flutter-plugin/README.md

     GeneratedPluginRegistrant.register(with: self)

     if #available(iOS 14.5, *) {
-        // If your app showing pop-up with request for push notifications, you need to set delay for 1 second before showing ATT pop-up
+        // If your app showing pop-up with request for push notifications,
-        DispatchQueue.main.asyncAfter(deadline: .now() + 1, execute: {
+        // you need to set delay for 1 second before showing ATT pop-up (required only for iOS 15) DispatchQueue.main.asyncAfter(deadline: .now() + 1, execute: {
             ATTrackingManager.requestTrackingAuthorization { _ in }
         })